ga-wdi-lessons/sql-intro/sql_basics.md

 ### psql commands

 We'll use `psql` as our primary means of interacting with our databases.
-Later on we'll use ruby or server-side JS programs to do so in our programs.
+Later on we'll use Ruby or server-side Javascript to do so in our programs.

 Here's a quick demo.
 Following along is optional.